 Fee – €500, Concessions €350 (part-time workers, unemployed, students).
 Booking fee €50 (non-refundable after August 3rd).
 Fee covers training and art material.

 Human freedom never has as much meaning and value as when it allows the creative power of the child to come into action.
 All children are endowed with a creative power, which includes an astonishing variety of potentialities.
 This power is necessary for the child to build up her/his own existence.(Ramses Wissa Wassef, founder of the Wassef Art School, village of Harrania, Egypt)

-This course is an introduction to Working With Children and Adults through Arts and it is based on the belief that, when given the right environment, children instinctively know how to create while most adults need to re-learn how to do it.
-As adults we often find it difficult to trust a child’s capacity to work out solutions for him or herself, to give children the right space and time.
-We can treat children’s wishes, ideas and solutions as second to our own.
-We stop listening and miss their valuable, fresh and original inputs.
+This course is an introduction to working with children and adults through the arts and it is based on the belief that, when given the right environment, children instinctively know how to create while most adults need to re-learn how to do it.

-When children are engaged in art activities they are open to receive what comes to them in a playful way without questioning it through the mind.
+Observing children as they engage in art activities we notice how open they are to receive what comes to them in a playful way without questioning it through the mind.
 In the same way, during this course the adult is asked to learn ‘to let go’.
 It is not about being able to ‘do art’, it is about opening up, having a go at things and being flexible.

 No artistic experience is necessary to attend the programme.
 At the end of the course an in-house accreditation certificate will be awarded to participants.

 The training course has been developed and will be led by Jole Bortoli,Art to Heart’s Direcror.
 Jole has extensive experience in working with people through the arts.
 She has designed workshops for adults that are specifically designed at developing their confidence when working creatively with children or adults.
 She focuses first on allowing each adult to be creative, individually and with others.

 Get in touch to book your place, or pay now using Paypal below.